entrapta-dev/Linux-Gaming/Games/LOGistICAL.md

 Installation of .NET is cumbersome and will take up over 1.5GB of space when finished.
 You may need Accept terms and click Okay for Wine warnings during installation.
 It will go through several iterations of .NET making the entire process last several minutes.

 **Note:** When asked to restart *always* select `Restart later`.
 We're not actually running Windows here.

+## Stuck on Installation
+If you get stuck due to errors saying the current wine version can not install the .NET package then you may be able to resolve this by temporarily switching to the development version of Wine.
+To do so run: `sudo apt install --install-recommends winehq-devel` and then retry the above steps again.
+When complete you can run: `sudo apt install --install-recommends winehq-stable` to get back to the stable version of Wine.